-The territory to be annexed is located at the southwestern edge of City at the end of Rose Road as shown in Exhibit 1.
-The territory in Proposal No. AN-19-00001 contains approximately 0.299 acres, has one single-family residence and an assessed value of \$ 159,833.
+The territory to be annexed is located at the southwestern edge of City at Rose Road, as shown in Exhibit 1.
+The territory contains approximately 1.9 acres, has one single-family residence with a population of 2, and an assessed value of \$237,406.

 The property has an Oregon City Comprehensive Plan designation of LR - Low-Density Residential.
-The property is part of the 1979 Urban Growth Boundary.
-The applicant wishes to retain the current FU-10 zoning, requiring 10-acre minimum lots, which will serve to preclude any further development or land divisions on the subject property in advance of seeking a zone change.
+The property is part of the 1979 Urban Growth Boundary and is within the South End Concept Plan area.
+The Applicant wishes to retain the current FU-10 zoning, requiring 10-acre minimum lots, which will serve to preclude any further development or land divisions on the subject property in advance of seeking a zone change.
 Any request for rezoning in the future must comply with the applicable provisions of OCMC Chapter 17.68 - Zoning Changes and Amendments.
-Though the Oregon City Municipal
+Though the Oregon City Municipal Code requires application of a City zoning designation upon Annexation, a zone change may only be initiated with a zone change application which is accompanied by a transportation analysis to demonstrate compliance with applicable regulations, such as the Transportation Planning Rule (TPR).
+As the Applicant is required to initiate

-Code requires the application of a City zoning designation upon annexation, a zone change may only be initiated with a zone change application which is accompanied by a transportation analysis to demonstrate compliance with applicable regulations, such as the Transportation Planning Rule (TPR).
-As the applicant is required to initiate annexation due to a failed septic system, staff finds it appropriate in this case to retain the existing Clackamas County zoning designation if the development onsite is limited.
+Annexation due to a failed septic system, staff finds it appropriate in this case to retain the existing Clackamas County zoning designation if the development onsite is limited.

-The owner would be able to receive city services, specifically, sanitary sewer, and water connections as well as the full range of administrative and municipal services provided upon annexation to the City.
-The property is within 300 feet of a city sanitary sewer system and by Oregon Revised Statute, it has been connected to the city sewer service and must be annexed.
+The owner would be able to receive city services, specifically, sanitary sewer service as well as the full range of administrative and municipal services provided upon Annexation to the City.
+The property is within 300 feet of a city sanitary sewer system, and by Oregon Revised Statute, it has been connected to the city sewer service and must be annexed.

-If in the event, the annexation is denied by the City Commission, the Commission would need to direct city staff to allow an extraterritorial connection to city services by provide additional findings or mitigating factors for the record that show compliance with the Comprehensive Plan and specifically Policy 11.1.3- Confine urban public facilities and services to the city limits except where allowed for safety and health reasons in accordance with state land use planning goals and regulations.
+If in the event, the Annexation is denied by the City Commission, the Commission would need to direct city staff to allow an extraterritorial connection to city services by providing additional findings or mitigating factors for the record that show compliance with the Comprehensive Plan and specifically Policy 11.1.3-Confine urban public facilities and services to the city limits except where allowed for safety and health reasons in accordance with state land use planning goals and regulations.
 Facilities that serve the general public will be centrally located and accessible, preferably by multiple modes of transportation.